11. Code Generation¶

 Implementation of the control sequence using CDL.

-Export of the Modelica model as a Functional Mockup Unit for Model Exchange (FMU-ME) or as a JSON specification.
+Export of the CDL sequence as a Functional Mockup Unit for Model Exchange (FMU-ME) or as a CXF representation, which is serialized in JSON-LD.

-Import of the FMU-ME in the runtime environment, or translation of the JSON specification to the language used by the building automation system.
+Import of the FMU-ME in the runtime environment, or translation of the CXF representation of the control sequence to the language used by the target BAS.

 The next section describes three different approaches that can be used by control vendors to translate CDL to their product line:

-Translation of the CDL-compliant sequence to a JSON intermediate format, which can be translated to the format used by the control platform (Section 10.3).
+Translation of the CDL-compliant sequence to intermediate CXF representation, which can be translated to the format used by the control platform (Section 11.3).

 The best approach will depend on the control platform.
 While in the short-term, option 1) is likely preferred as it allows reusing existing control product lines, the long term vision is that control product lines would directly compile CDL using option 2) or 3).
-Before explaining these three approaches, we first discuss challenges of translation of CDL sequences to building automation systems, as well as their implications.
+Before explaining these three approaches, we first discuss challenges of translation of CDL sequences to a BAS, as well as their implications.

-This section discusses challenges and implications for translating CDL-conforming control sequences to the programming languages used by building automation system.
+This section discusses challenges and implications for translating CDL-conforming control sequences to the programming languages used by the target BAS.

-First, we note that simply generating C code is not viable for such applications because building automation systems generally do not allow users to upload C code.
+First, we note that simply generating C code is not viable for such applications because a BAS generally does not allow users to upload C code.
 Moreover, they also need to provide an interface for the building operator that allows editing the control parameters and control sequences.

-Second, we note that the translation will for most, if not all,
+Second, we note that the translation will for most systems, if not all,

-systems only be possible from CDL to a building automation system,
+only be possible from CDL to a BAS,

 but not vice versa.
 This is due to specific constructs that may exist

-in building automation systems but not in CDL.
+in the BAS but not in CDL.
 For example,

 if Sedona (https://www.sedona-alliance.org/)